rperezdiaz/InstantMessenger/README.md

 # InstantMessenger
-This is a project for a Data Communication course using Java and sockets.
+This is a Client-Server Instant Messenger application for a Data Communication course using Java and sockets.
+Server was deployed on a Microsoft Azure VM for presentation during December 20, 2021.